 Core Structure

-- Demand: use Brent and Dubai crude to locate where and when load or exposure is changing.
+• Demand: use Brent and Dubai crude to locate where and when exposure is changing.

-- Supply: use LNG spot price to test whether real supply capacity or a bottleneck is visible.
+• Supply: use LNG spot price to test whether the issue is real capacity or a bottleneck.

 Signals To Watch